Home

 • Does this act respect my child's feelings?

-• Does this act respect my feelings (or others, if involved)?
+• Does this act respect my feelings (or others involved)?

 • Is this act developmentally appropriate for my child?